 a.
-The Group's search services , behavioral targeting advertising, and other systems are developed, operated, and maintained by Yahoo!
+The Group's search services, etc., are developed, operated, and maintained by Yahoo!
 Inc. and others.

 Based on the business tie-up with Overture K.K., the Group's paid search advertising sales have firmly expanded and become a larger proportion of overall advertising sales.
-However, the platform for search services, paid search advertising and behavioral targeting advertising is developed, operated, and maintained by Yahoo!
+However, the platform for search services and paid search advertising is developed, operated, and maintained by Yahoo!
 Inc. and others.
 Moreover, Overture K.K. handles the marketing and sales in Japan of advertising products (paid search and content-linked advertising) that use the platform.
-Some of the Group's services other than these services also are developed, operated, and maintained by Yahoo!
+Some of the

+Group's services other than search-related services also are developed, operated, and maintained by Yahoo!
 Inc., and others.
 Accordingly, should the Company's business relationship with Yahoo!
 Inc. change or some type of obstruction to the smooth operation of Yahoo!
-Inc. arise, it could have a negative impact on the performance of the Group and the viability of the related services being offered.
+Inc. arise, it could have a significant negative impact on the performance of the Group and the viability of the related services being offered.